 You may be thinking, “Okay, so my target audience is on Facebook, but how do I make sure they see my business page?”
 The answer is Facebook advertising (and a lot of great content!).

 Facebook’s advertising platform is by far the most developed of all of the social media platforms (yes, even out-performing Twitter and other channels that have been around a lot longer!).

 On Facebook, you can target by age, gender, employment, interests, purchasing behaviors, relationship status and so much more!
 This gives you the power to target your exact audience and put your ads and content in their newsfeed where they are already scrolling.

-If you’re wondering if Facebook is for you; our answer 9 times out 10 is yes.
-There are only 2 instances when we may suggest another platform over Facebook: the first being if you do not have a social media advertising budget, and the second being if your type of business is prohibited to advertise on Facebook based on Facebook’s ad policies (i.e. a vaping or tobacco company etc.).
+If you’re wondering if Facebook is for you; our answer 9 times out of 10 is yes.
+There are only 2 instances when we may suggest another platform over Facebook: the first being if you do not have a social media budget, and the second being if your type of business is prohibited to advertise on Facebook based on Facebook’s ad policies (i.e. a vaping or tobacco company, etc.).

 On Facebook, you have to pay to play, so while your target audience is more than likely using the channel daily, you’ll need an advertising budget to reach them.
 But even so, many of our clients have seen significant ROI after investing in Facebook ads.

 Combining great content and A/B split testing, with Facebook’s extensive, data, user base, and ad platform can be one powerful combination for your business!